emilyvanakker/portfolio/Bubby Rose's Redesign/readme.md

 The content that covered the main body of the original page was location and social media information that I was able to tuck into a footer neatly.
 That left a lot of room to show off more of Bubby Rose’s delicious-looking food!
 I chose a subtle color for the background and a complementary color to highlight the products.
 In order to incorporate the same personality that Bubby Rose’s logo offers into the rest of the page, I used both a playful handwritten style font and a professional sans serif.

 Overall, I enjoyed the process of this assignment and am proud of the final product.
-I improved the usability of this page and brought out more of the business's unique character in this redesign.
+I improved the usability of this page and brought out the business's unique character in this redesign.

 ### Usability Heuristics